Doulting: Governance

-It is also part of the Wells county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.
+It is also part of the Frome and East Somerset county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It elects one member of parliament (MP) by the first past the post system of election.

 Religious sites

 The parish church is also dedicated to St Aldhelm and dates from the 12th century.
 It is a Grade I listed building, and has a tall spire rather than the towers which are more usual in Somerset.
 It has a two-storey porch which incorporates a carving of the Green Man into its vaulting.
 The local primary school is dedicated to St Aldhelm as well.